This easy pancake recipe is the perfect lightened-up lazy weekend breakfast.

 It’s made with cinnamon-spiced apples that give each pancake the flavor of warm apple pie.
-Your leftovers can be stored in the fridge for a few days or in the freezer for a busy morning breakfast.
-They can be thawed overnight in the fridge and are great warmed up in the toaster or toaster oven.
+Make a double batch and store your leftovers in the fridge for a few days or the freezer for a busy morning breakfast.
+They’re great warmed up in the toaster or toaster oven.

-When starting out, I was less than stellar when it came to making the perfect pancake.
-There was the time I burnt them to a charred crisp, another that I flipped them way before they were set and let’s not forget the day I used a stainless steel pan… oh my, what a mess!
+When starting out, I was less than stellar at making the perfect pancake.
+There was the time I burnt them to a charred crisp, another that I flipped them way before they were set and let’s not forget the day I used a stainless steel pan… OH MY, what a mess!

-Use a non-stick pan or griddle.
+1. Use a non-stick pan or griddle, like this one.

-Turn the heat down to medium-low when cooking your pancakes.
+4. Turn the heat down to medium-low when cooking your pancakes.
 When you initially add your batter, you want that higher heat to crisp them BUT once your batter is poured, lower your heat and allow those babies to brown slowly.
-I know this takes a little longer but it’s better than burnt pancakes!
+I know this takes a little longer but it’s better than burnt pancakes.

 5. Don’t flip them too soon.
 After pouring your batter, wait until the top of your pancakes show little bubbles that pop.
 Take a look underneath and if they’re golden brown, it’s time to flip.